skyleaworlder/How-to-share-emulator-from-AOSP/README.md

 Actually, there is 3 modes in emulator.

 * Android SDK mode: you can only download Android SDK to use emulator, instead of the whole AOSP.
 In this scene, you need to create a virtual device by avdmanager(in cmdline-tools).
-You can get more information by emulator -help-sdk-images.
+You can get more information by emulator `-help-sdk-images`.
-* Android build system mode (I use): define ANDROID_PRODUCT_OUT and ANDROID_BUILD_TOP.
+* Android build system mode (I use): define `ANDROID_PRODUCT_OUT` and `ANDROID_BUILD_TOP`.
 This need you to fetch the whole AOSP.
-You can get more information by emulator -help-build-images.
+You can get more information by emulator `-help-build-images`.
 * Without Android SDK and Android build system: acctually, I failed to use this mode to run emulator correctly, and this mode, I doubt, whether it is usable or not.

 So use the following command: